Turkish Tufts University student back in Boston after release from Louisiana detention center

 “Today is a tremendous day as we welcome you back, Rumeysa,” Markey said.
 “You have made millions and millions of people across our country so proud of the way you have fought.”

-Appearing by video for her bail hearing Friday, Ozturk, 30, detailed her growing asthma attacks in detention and her desire to finish her doctorate focusing on children and social media.
+Appearing by video for her bail hearing the previous day, Ozturk, 30, detailed her growing asthma attacks in detention and her desire to finish her doctorate focusing on children and social media.

 U.S. District Judge William Sessions in Vermont ruled that she was to be released on her own recognizance with no travel restrictions.
 She was not a danger to the community or a flight risk, he said, while noting that he might amend the release order to consider any conditions by U.S. Immigration and Customs Enforcement, or ICE, in consultation with her lawyers.